-Function Entrance lobby and circulation to and from exhibition hall; gathering/networking space for attendees; registration (portable locations); receptions, including F&B some light exhibits; lounge seating areas (portable).
+Function Entrance lobby and circulation to and from exhibition hall; Tunction gathering/networking space for attendees; registration (portable locations); receptions, including F&B some light exhibits; lounge seating areas (portable).
 This is highly flexible space and will change event to event.
-Area (SF) 1 @ 11,000 SF (approximately 1/3 of net area of exhibit hall; final SF amount will be a function of design solution on specific site.
+Area (SF) 1 @ 11,000 SF (approximately 1/3 of net area of exhibit hall; final 7.1.04 (61.)
+SF amount will be a function of design solution on specific site.
 Occupancy Life safety occupancy: 10 SF/person Key Dimensions and Proportions Width: 25'-0" minimum; length according to dimension of adjacent ., exhibit hall Vertical: 18'-0" minimum, and may vary; this space does not need to be as high as the adjacent exhibit hall.
-Adjacencies Entrance vestibules, exhibit hall, restrooms, vertical circulation, - multi-purpose/coat rooms.
+Adjacencies Entrance vestibules, exhibit hall, restrooms, vertical circulation, multi-purpose/coat rooms.
 Provide direct access from back-of-house service corridor.
-In addition to the main entrances at the two vestibules, provide a door to Lawrence Street that is located in such a way that it leads as directly as possible to the back-of house service corridor.
+In addition to the main entrances at the two yearthyles, provides In addition to the main entrances at the two vestibules, provide a door to Lawrence Street that is located in such a way that it leads as directly as possible to the back-of house service corridor.
 This door will serve exhibitors parked in the vicinity who are transporting light exhibits and collateral event materials that do not need to come through the loading dock.
 Security no CCTV Structural 150 psf live load HVAC Constant volume air handling Electrical Provide power for registration, concession stands and light exhibits at 30'-0" intervals at both interior and exterior walls.
 30A, 208Y/120V, NEMA L-21-30R at 30' on center on walls, 20A, 120V, NEMA 5-20R at nominal 15' on center on walls and each wall that is 24" or wider.
 Provide 60A, 208Y/120V recessed outlet at select locations (3 each) for portable concession carts Plumbing none Lighting Custom, DALI based lighting system Provide up lighting to ceiling and wall washing affects.
 Integrate lighting control system with day lighting sensors.
 30 fc average at 30" AFF.
-Audio/Visual PA system in ceiling Data/Telecom Provide at 30' intervals Cat.6A data and voice RJ45 connections at A () interior and exterior walls.
-Co-locate with 30A power outlets Acoustics Reverberation time < 2 seconds Windows Required to have natural day light and views to exterior Doors To exhibit hall: wood Finishes Floor: patterned carpet; some stone or terrazzo accents are allowed.
-Walls - Exterior: curtain wall system Walls - Interior: GWB, acoustic panels, wood accents, wainscot; durable material base; corner wall guards - · Ceiling: GWB soffits with ACT panels, some wood accents Casework None
+Audio/Visual PA system in ceiling Data/Telecom Provide at 30' intervals Cat.6A data and voice RJ45 connections at Accustics interior and exterior walls.
+Co-locate with 30A power outlets Acoustics Reverberation time < 2 seconds Windows Required to have natural day light and views to exterior Doors Finishes To exhibit hall: wood Floor: patterned carpet; some stone or terrazzo accents are FIII131162 allowed.
+Malls - Exterior: curtain wall system Walls - Exterior: curtain wall system Walls - Interior: GWB, acoustic panels, wood accents, wainscot; durable material base; corner wall guards Ceiling: GWB soffits with ACT panels, some wood accents Casework None CUGGWOIN 110110